greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/highavail/topics/g-enabling-segment-mirroring.html.md

 1. Ensure the Greenplum Database software is installed on all hosts.
 See the *Greenplum Database Installation Guide* for detailed installation instructions.
 2. Allocate the data storage area for mirror data, and tablespaces if needed, on all segment hosts.
-3. Use `gpssh-exkeys` to ensure the segment hosts can SSH and SCP to each other without a password prompt.
+3. Use `gpssh-exkeys` to ensure the segment hosts can SSH and remote sync to each other without a password prompt.
 4. Create a configuration file that lists the host names, ports, and data directories on which to create mirrors.
 To create a sample configuration file to use as a starting point, run:

     ```